marcglasberg/bdd_framework/README.md

 var feature = BddFeature('Buying amount');

 Bdd(feature)
-   .scenario('Buying amount for share based orders, zero fees.')
+   .scenario('Buying amount for stock orders, with zero fees.')
    //
    .given('The user has 120 dollars.')
-   .and('IBM share has bid-price 3 dollars, ask-price 10 dollars.')
+   .and('IBM bid-price is 3 dollars, ask-price is 10.')
    .and('Fees are zero.')
    //
-   .when('The user opens the order-form.')
+   .when('The user opens the order.')
    //
    .then('The buying amount is 12 shares.')
    .and('It costs 120 dollars.')